haozixin/AI_reversi/agents/t_004/wiki/AI-Method-1.md

 Currently, the mobility heuristic doesn't seem to have explicit usefulness in our experiments although noted in many places online.
-We could perhaps research for this aspect more via more experiments to assess its usefulness, whether we should adjust its weight or measure it in a different way.
+We could perhaps research for this aspect more via more experiments to assess its usefulness, whether we should adjust its weight or measure it in a different way, or perhaps replace it with a different measurement.

 4. Stability and Frontier Heuristic Calculations

 Both calculations take most of the time resource each time we evaluate a game state, there could be possible potentials on further optimising the time complexity of their calculations in an algorithmic way.

+5. Dynamic depth

+Although the higher the depth, the more computational cost it poses.
+However, with only a few actions, it is possible to traverse deeper within the time limit that helps our agent gain more information than a fixed one.
+A possible improvement in the future could a dynamically changing the depth case by case while making sure the time limit is not conflicted, thereby improving the performance of our Minimax agent.

 [Back to top](#table-of-contents)